jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 We were able to remove all of this code because we were able to remove a let variable that was holding all the other blocks together.
 Had we left it there, the tower would remain standing.

-Without the guarantees of a **pure functional language**, or more precisely the knowledge of whether a function has side-effects, we could not have discovered as much.
+Without the guarantees of a **pure functional language**, or more precisely the knowledge of whether a function has side effects, we could not have discovered as much.
 An impure language makes the blocks all muddy and sticky, hard to remove.
 A pure language makes the blocks all smooth, easily removable by a flick of a finger.

-I know that few of these steps would have been reported by [ESLint](https://eslint.org/) (a static analysis tool for JavaScript) because it can't **safely** remove function calls, property accesses and imports that have potential side-effects, and because it can only look at one module in isolation (a current limitation of the tool).
+I know that few of these steps would have been reported by [ESLint](https://eslint.org/) (a static analysis tool for JavaScript) because it can't **safely** remove function calls, property accesses and imports that have potential side effects, and because it can only look at one module in isolation (a current limitation of the tool).

 `ESLint` would only have been able to report the things reported at steps 1 (partially, only the assignment part), 2 and 5, but in practice it would have stayed stuck after step 1, and that would be true for I think any programming language except pure functional languages.
 Unless the tool does very extensive checking, in which case you should go thank the maintainers for their great work!